-Pilot testing of draft Refresh.ED teaching and learning units was undertaken in randomly selected WA schools during Term 4 2013.
+Pilot testing of draft Refresh.ED teaching and learning units was undertaken in randomly selected WA schools in 2013.
 Participating teachers implemented units in their classrooms then provided feedback on suitability and acceptability for their year group.
-Feedback helped to refine unit content, format and teaching and learning strategies
+Feedback helped to refine unit content, format and teaching and learning strategies.

 Process and impact evaluation

-Process evaluation to assess teacher awareness of, access to, use, satisfaction with and suitability of the Refresh.ED materials occured throughout 2014.
-Website analytics and online feedback were used as indicators of awareness, utilisation and resource uptake.
+Process evaluation to assess teacher awareness of, access to, use, satisfaction with and suitability of the Refresh.ED materials is ongoing.
+Website analytics and periodic user surveys are used to evaluate resource awareness, utilisation and uptake.

-All research undertaken by the CHPRC in relation to Refresh.ED has ethics approval from Edith Cowan University Ethics Committee.
+All research undertaken in relation to Refresh.ED has ethics approval from Edith Cowan University Ethics Committee.
 Research and evaluation undertaken in schools is also subject to approval from the relevant Education sector.